noflo/noflo-nodejs/README.md

 $ node node_modules/.bin/noflo-nodejs --secret some-password
 ```

 This will start a WebSocket-based NoFlo Runtime server.
-When started, it will
+When started, it will output an URL with the connection details needed by Flowhub.

 Copy paste this URL into the browser.
 The Flowhub IDE will open, and automatically connect to your runtime.
 To make changes hit 'Edit as Project'.
 You should be able to see available components and build up your system.